North Italy Road Trip: Best 7-Day Italian Lakes Itinerary

 Of all the towns on Lake Garda, Malcesine has to be my favorite one.
 Of course, they are all colorful and beautiful, but Malcesine is off the charts!

-You’ll inevitably fall in love with its port and maze of narrow cobbled streets filled with restaurants, cafes, and shops.
+You’ll inevitably fall in love with its port and maze of colorful narrow cobbled streets filled with restaurants, cafes, and shops.

-Go souvenir shopping, grab a cup of coffee or eat some gelato, and wander around to enjoy a pleasant afternoon in this magnificent place.
+Go souvenir shopping, grab a cup of coffee, or eat some gelato, and wander around to enjoy a pleasant afternoon in this magnificent place.

-North Italy Road Trip Day 4 – Lake Garda’s Pearl
+Day 4 – Lake Garda’s Pearl

 Sirmione

-A week in northern Italy would not be complete without visiting Sirmione, one of the main reasons why Garda is one of the best lakes to visit in Italy.
+1 week in northern Italy would not be complete without visiting Sirmione, one of the main reasons why Garda is one of the best lakes to visit in Italy.

 Bonus tip: Challenge yourself, and try to pick a few gelato flavors out of 120 at Gelateria Mirkoz (Via Vittorio Emanuele, 26).